Quantum optimal transport with quantum channels: Introduction

 \subsection{Our contribution}

 There have been two recent proposals to generalize the Wasserstein distance to the quantum setting.
-The first proposal by Carlen, Maas, Datta and Rouz\'e \cite{carlen_analog_2014,carlen_gradient_2017,carlen2018non,rouze2019concentration,rouze2017relating,chen2018matrix,chen2018wasserstein} is built on the equivalent dynamical definition of the Wasserstein distance provided by Benamou and Brenier \cite{benamou2000computational}, which assigns a length to each path of probability measures that connects the source with the target.
+The first proposal by Carlen, Maas, Datta and Rouz\'e \cite{carlen_analog_2014,carlen_gradient_2017,carlen2020non,rouze2019concentration,datta2020relating,chen2018matrix,chen2018wasserstein} is built on the equivalent dynamical definition of the Wasserstein distance provided by Benamou and Brenier \cite{benamou2000computational}, which assigns a length to each path of probability measures that connects the source with the target.
 The key property of this proposal is that the resulting quantum distance is induced by a Riemannian metric on the manifold of quantum states, and the quantum generalization of the heat semigroup is the gradient flow of the von Neumann entropy with respect to this metric.
-This quantum generalization of the Wasserstein distance has been shown to be intimately linked to both entropy and Fisher information \cite{rouze2017relating}, and has led to determine the rate of convergence of the quantum Ornstein-Uhlenbeck semigroup \cite{carlen_gradient_2017,huber2018conditional}.
+This quantum generalization of the Wasserstein distance has been shown to be intimately linked to both entropy and Fisher information \cite{datta2020relating}, and has led to determine the rate of convergence of the quantum Ornstein-Uhlenbeck semigroup \cite{carlen_gradient_2017,huber2018conditional}.
 The second proposal by Golse, Mouhot, Paul and Caglioti \cite{golse2016mean,caglioti2018towards,golse2018quantum,golse2017schrodinger,golse2018wave,caglioti2019quantum} arose in the context of the study of the semiclassical limit of quantum mechanics and is built on the definition of the Wasserstein distance through couplings \eqref{eq:defCpi}.
-This distance was the key element to prove that the mean-field limit of quantum mechanics is uniform in the semiclassical limit \cite{golse2016mean}.
+This distance was the key element to prove that the mean-field limit of quantum mechanics is uniform in the semiclassical limit \cite{golse2016mean}, and has been employed as a cost function to train the quantum counterpart of deep generative adversarial networks \cite{lloyd2018quantum,chakrabarti2019quantum}.
 In the following, we will refer to this distance as the GMPC distance.